0xPARC/0xparc-intro-book/src/fhe2.typ

 #import "preamble.typ":*

-= Public-Key Cryptography from LWE
+= Public-key cryptography from LWE
 <lwe-crypto>

 In @lwe-small